If PBS receives ‘device.lmt’ flag in the OpenRTB request, it does the following anonymization:

 Conducting auctions | Purpose 2 (Basic Ads) |

 Passing User IDs into an auction | Any Purpose 2-10.
-User IDs are important for more than personalizing ads - they can be used in frequency capping, building profiles, counting unique users, etc. So Prebid Server should pass User IDs through the auction if any of Purposes 2-10 pass the legal basis test. |
+User IDs are important for more than personalizing ads - they can be used in frequency capping, building profiles, counting unique users, etc. So Prebid Server should pass User IDs through the auction if any of Purposes 2-10 pass the legal basis test.
+In PBS-Java 2.12 and later, accounts can set configuration which requires user P4 consent before extended IDs can be passed. |

 Invoke an analytics adapter | Purpose 7 |